-This course is a continuation of MUTH 130 and will continue study of rhythm and pitch including subdivided beat in compound time, syncopation, major and minor scale activities, intervals, triads and diatonic melodies.
-Course will also include continuation of dictation and individual performance measurement.
-Prerequisite: MUTH 130.
-Spring
+This course is a continuation of MUTH 130 and will continue study of rhythm and pitch including subdivided beat in compound time, syncopation, major and minor scale activities, intervals, triads

 MUTH 213 Music Theory I (3)

 This course is designed to present basic theoretical concepts and techniques in the writing of music.
 It will include a study of the rudiments of musical materials, the harmonic, melodic, rhythmic, and basic formal procedures of traditional practices with an introduction to compositional techniques.
 Four-part structures through seventh chords will be covered.
 Prerequisite: MUTH 102.